 What follows is a public draft of the investment memo for our second fund with as few redactions as possible.
 This is an extension of our experiment in radical transparency, beginning with our open-source process designing our funding for bootstrappers investment strategy and Shared Earnings Agreement investment structure.

-Update: Calm Fund III is now live and accepting new LPs every quarter.
-Fill out the form here for more information.
+Update: Calm Fund IV is now live and accepting new LPs every quarter.
+More information.

 If this is interesting and you would like to continue following our journey, I’d recommend our For Investors page.
 Feedback, critiques, and discussions are highly encouraged.